JeremyChooCK/42-Minishell/README.md

-Minishell Project
+Bash Clone Project
 =================

 Overview
 --------

-The Minishell project is an ambitious endeavor that replicates the functionalities of a Unix shell.
+The Bash clone project is an ambitious endeavor that replicates the functionalities of a Unix shell.
 It is designed to provide a deep understanding of system programming, focusing on the mechanics of Unix system calls, shell behaviors, and process management.
 The project aims to emulate a standard Unix shell with a range of features and capabilities.
 Features
 --------

-Minishell includes several key features:
+bash clone includes several key features:

 -   **Command Prompt:** Displays a user input prompt.
 -   **Command History:** Maintains a record of executed commands.